Rahiche/easya-layer/easya-sdk-sample/README.md

 ## Sample Implementation

-Here's how to create a basic implementation using EasyaSDK:
+Here's how to create a basic implementation using EasyaSDK.
+This allows you to connect or disconnect from a default wallet and display the account balance in the native currency:

 ```tsx
 import React from 'react';